- If Chrome Remote Desktop is not working, perhaps your browser installation is corrupted and needs repair.

 The Chrome Desktop app allows you to connect to your computer using other devices using a PIN.

 However, this feature is reportedly causing issues with the connection.
-Disabling the feature and removing the devices has resolved the issue for many users.
+Disabling the feature and removing the devices has resolved the problem for many users.

-- Make sure you have granted requested permission for the app.
+Make sure you have granted the requested permission for the app.
 If you missed the permission window, check your taskbar to see if it is in the background.

 - Go to Programs and Features.